 Please remember that if attending any of the Council’s facilities you must comply with the social distancing requirement to stay at least two metres away from anyone that isn’t from your household.
-Members of the public who have been diagnosed with or are displaying symptoms of COVID-19, or who live with someone who has been diagnosed with or are displaying coronavirus symptoms, or who are otherwise self-isolating for any reason must not enter the Council’s facitlies.
+Members of the public who have been diagnosed with or are displaying symptoms of COVID-19, or who live with someone who has been diagnosed with or are displaying coronavirus symptoms, or who are otherwise self-isolating for any reason must not enter the Council’s facilities.
 Detailed guidance from the NHS regarding self-isolation can be found here.

 MEASURES TAKEN IN LONG MELFORD REGARDING THE COVID-19 CORONAVIRUS PANDEMIC

 During the coronavirus crisis the Parish Council’s overriding focus will be the protection of the local community.
 The Council has liaised with various organisations to determine how people affected by the coronavirus, especially the vulnerable, might best be supported.

 If you are in a lower risk group (under 70 years of age and healthy), as well as taking the usual precautions we encourage you to look out for your immediate neighbours, especially those who are elderly or vulnerable.
 This may involve phoning periodically, or helping with shopping, prescriptions, walking dogs, putting out bins and so on.

-If you are in the higher risk group (over 70 years of age or with underlying health issues), it’s possible that you will need to self-isolate for a significant period of time.
+If you are in the higher risk group (over 70 years of age or with underlying health issues), it’s possible that you will need to self-isolate for several weeks.
 If for any reason you cannot get adequate support from family, friends or neighbours, the organisations listed below can offer additional support, or put you in contact with someone who can.
 Local radio may also be an important way to keep connected and to receive information.

 If you need help with shopping, prescriptions, lifts to essential appointments or other support please consider contacting one of the following: